How I Took a Step Back to Move My Career Forward

 After nearly two years in the retail industry, I realized office experience would be crucial to my success (and my resume), and once again took a step back.
 I began working as a receptionist to gain office experience.
 If you have ever transitioned from food service or retail to office work, you may know exactly what I am going to say next.

-It was a big fat piece of Flourless Chocolate Torte (cake).
+It was a big fat piece of cake.

 I worked my way through the company rather quickly, primarily due to my willingness to allow my workaholic tendencies to take over and high turnover rates within the company.
 This is also the job that taught me it doesn’t pay to be a workaholic.